zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 ---
-[MinIO](https://min.io/docs/minio/kubernetes/upstream/index.html) is an object storage solution that provides an AWS S3-compatible API plus a neat WebUI for managing `buckets` than can be used for backup and restore, disaster recovery, archive, data lakes for analytics and storing output from data streams.<br/>
+[MinIO](https://min.io/docs/minio/kubernetes/upstream/index.html) is an object storage solution that provides an AWS S3-compatible API plus a neat WebUI for managing `buckets` than can be used for backup and restore, disaster recovery, archive, data lakes for analytics and storing output from data streams.

+# Introduction
 I recently found it quite useful as an enhancement for a relational database that is persisting unstructured information (read: .pdf/.docx/.xlsx files) attached to workflow items.
 In a traditional implementation the attachments would be persisted in CLOB columns of a database table.